 Senior health care that connects on a personal level.

-Our Ada, MN, skilled nursing facility offers both long- and short-term care options, as well as palliative and hospice care services.
+Benedictine skilled nursing offers both long- and short-term post-acute rehab options as well as palliative and hospice care services.
 We also accept direct admission into our community.

 Skilled nursing services include:

 - Medication administration